Kurento/kurento/source/features/security.rst

    sudo chown kurento defaultCertificate.pem

-Alternatively, it can be much easier and convenient using a self-signed certificate generation tool, such as `mkcert <https://github.com/FiloSottile/mkcert>`__.
+Alternatively, it is much easier and convenient using a self-signed certificate generation tool, such as `mkcert <https://github.com/FiloSottile/mkcert>`__.

 Because self-signed certificates are untrusted by nature, client browsers and server applications will reject it by default.
 You'll need to force them to accept it: